Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Cumulants of the Critical models

 \subsection{Properties of the random process $\Xi_{\Psi,\tau}$}

 In this section, we study the random variables $\Xi_{\Psi,\tau} f$ which arise from the limit of linear statistics of the critical modified ensembles.
 Because of the complicated structure of the cumulants in theorem~\ref{thm:MNS_C^n}, we cannot get much information about the random fields $\Xi_{\Psi,\tau}$ except that they are not Gaussian.
 However, as we expect from figure~\ref{fig:phase}, we recover Gaussian fluctuations in both limits $\tau\to\infty$ or~$\tau=0$; see proposition~\ref{thm:double_limit}.
-We can go a bit further and compute the {\it Laplace transform} of the Poisson component; see formula (\ref{B_GF_2}) below.
-For the field $\Xi_{\psi,\tau}$ corresponding to the MNS shape function $\psi(x)=(1+e^{-x})^{-1}$, it turns out that this component is Gaussian, see equation (\ref{B_GF_MNS}).
-This special property should be related to the fact that the MNS model arise from a Grand Canonical ensemble.
-A natural but difficult question is whether the sequence $\mathfrak G_{\psi,\tau}$ given by (\ref{GG}) also corresponds to the cumulants of some random variables, so that the field $\Xi_{\psi,\tau}$ would be the superposition of white noise and an independent non-Gaussian process.
+Proposition~\ref{thm:Gaussian} provides a sufficient condition under which the field $\Xi_{\Psi,\tau}$ is not Gaussian and it leads us to compute the {\it Laplace transform} of the Poisson component of the field $\Xi_{\Psi,\tau}$.
+In particular, we establish proposition \ref{thm:MNS_property}, i.e$.$ we show that the Poisson component of the random field $\Xi_{\Psi,\tau}$ is Gaussian if and only if $\Psi$ is the MNS shape $\psi(t)=(1+e^t)^{-1}$.
+Then, a natural problem that remains unanswered is whether the sequence $\mathfrak G_{\psi,\tau}$ given by (\ref{GG}) also corresponds to the cumulants of some random variables, so that the field $\Xi_{\psi,\tau}$ would be the superposition of a {\it white noise} and an independent non-Gaussian process.

 \begin{proposition} If the shape $\Psi\in\F$ satisfies the condition $\B^n_\Psi\neq 0$ for some $n>2$.
 Then, for any $\tau>0$, the random process $\Xi_{\Psi,\tau} $ of corollary $\ref{thm:weak_convergence}$ is not Gaussian. \end{proposition}